Stari Grad plain Hvar Island

 Klapa Singing

-The lyrics of klapa songs are mostly about love and daily life and they are great testament of the everyday life.
+The lyrics of klapa songs are mostly about love and daily life.
+They are a great testament to everyday life.

-Did we convince you to visit Hvar and check its exquisite UNESCO heritage?
-If this is the case, check out the following villas that are ideal starting points for you exploration of this magnificent island.
+Are you convinced to visit Hvar and check out its exquisite UNESCO heritage?
+If this is the case, check out the following villas.
+They are ideal starting points for your exploration of this magnificent island.

 Where to stay on Hvar Island?